Revealing the nature of yrast states in neutron-rich polonium isotopes

 The sudden decrease of the experimental $B(E2;8_1^+ \to 6_1^+)$ for $^{218}$Po is also reproduced theoretically, despite the adopted truncation in this nucleus.
 This can be attributed to the contribution from $i_{13/2}$ and $j_{15/2}$ proton and neutron orbitals in the structure of the $8_1^+$ and $6_1^+$ states.
 A strong transition probability of 27\,W.u. is calculated when excluding the aforementioned orbitals.
 Their inclusion determines a reduction of quadrupole correlations due to pairing, leading to the $B(E2;8_1^+ \to 6_1^+)$ decrease observed in $^{218}$Po.

 In conclusion, the $B(E2)$ transition probabilities of yrast states up to the $8^+$ level in $^{214,216,218}$Po isotopes populated in the $\beta^-$ decay of $^{214,216,218}$Bi are established for the first time through fast-timing measurements at the ISOLDE Decay Station.
 The comparison with shell-model calculations using the standard versions of the H208 and KHPE effective interactions shows reasonable agreement for the lower-lying transitions.
 A significant disagreement was observed in the case of the $8_1^+ \to 6_1^+$ transitions, especially for $^{214}$Po where a much higher transition probability was measured ($B(E2)= 11.3(3)$\,W.u. instead of 0.54(4)\,W.u. \cite{astier2011}), disproving its previously-claimed isomeric character.
-Similarly, based on the large $B(E2)$ values, the $8_1^+$ states in $^{216-218}$Po should not be considered isomeric.
+Similarly, based on the large $B(E2)$ values, the $8_1^+$ states in $^{216-218}$Po should not be considered isomeric in the context of the seniority scheme as there is no characteristic hindrance observed in their decays.
+This latter observation is indicative of an increased fragmentation of the yrast states wavefunctions.
 An improved agreement between theory and the present measurement was achieved after reducing the pairing strength of the interactions, effectively inverting the lowest predicted $8^+$ states and confirming the two-proton configuration $\pi (1h_{9/2} 1f_{7/2})$ of the yrast $8^+$ state dominated by quadrupole correlations.
 The new findings can serve as a guideline for future analysis, providing a clear indication of the nature of $8_1^+$ states in neutron-rich polonium isotopes.
 Additionally, they serve as an extremely valuable input for the different theoretical approaches and constitute a stringent test for the effective interactions.

 We would like to thank B.A.~Brown, A.~Gargano and the late H.~Grawe for the inspiring discussions and the ISOLDE staff for the support provided during the experiment.
 We acknowledge support for this work by the Romanian IFA grant CERN/ISOLDE and Nucleu project No. PN 23 21 01 02, the Slovak Research and Development Agency (Contract No. APVV-22-0282) and the Slovak grant agency VEGA (Contract No. 1/0651/21), the Research Foundation Flanders (FWO, Belgium), BOF KU Leuven (C14/22/104), fWO and F.R.S.-FNRS under the Excellence of Science (EOS 40007501) programme, the Spanish MCIN/AEI/10.13039/ 501100011033 under grants RTI2018-098868-B-I00 and PID2021-126998OB-I00, the Academy of Finland project No. 354968, the German BMBF under contract 05P21PKCI1 and Verbundprojekt 05P2021, and the United Kingdom Science and Technology Facilities Council (STFC) through the grants ST/P004598/1 and ST/V001027/1.